 Spotted by Gregory Scherf / Written by Jason Goodwin

-What it is: President Obama sat down with MIT Media Director Joi Ito and WIRED's Scott Dadich to discuss the future of AI and the spectrum of emotional responses to the technology.
-The conversation touched on how AI will affect the future of work, the government, and society's need for conversation around the integration of AI.
+What it is: President Obama sat down with MIT Media Director Joi Ito and WIRED's Scott Dadich to discuss the future of artificial intelligence and the spectrum of emotional responses to the technology.
+The conversation touched on how AI technology will affect the future of work, the government, and society's need for conversation around the integration of AI.

 Spotted by Cody Rapp / Written by Sydney Fulkerson

 What it is: Researchers at Shinshu University in Japan have brought us one step closer to full-blown organ regeneration.
 They've successfully repaired five monkeys' damaged hearts using stem cells made from the skin cells of just one monkey.
 It's reportedly the first time induced pluripotent stem cells (made by stimulating mature cells into a juvenile, adaptable state) have been used to fix heart damage.